Last updated: August 14, 2026

 There is also an investment which you need to make in terms of time when you freeze your eggs.
 You will need hormone injections for 9 to 12 days and possibly visit the clinic a number of times for blood tests and scans to ensure the fertility drugs are working properly.
 If the drugs do not work as effectively as they should the clinic may have to make adjustments to the drug regime.
 When appropriate the harvesting procedure will be under anaesthesia.

-Remember the process of freezing your eggs when they of a good quality does not guarantee that their use in the future will result in a pregnancy.
+Remember the process of freezing your eggs when they are of good quality does not guarantee that their use in the future will result in a pregnancy.
 When they are used in the future any IVF procedure will be subject to any variable it would if the procedure was undertaken with fresh eggs.
 Before any future transfer takes place frozen eggs will also have to survive the thawing process which represents another potential problem.

 Finally, if you are considering freezing your eggs in a country in which you are not resident you will have to factor in the time and cost of harvesting and returning for a transfer in the future.

 Egg freezing is one of the most in demand services that many clinics offer and more and providers are promoting packages aimed at women looking to preserve their fertility.
-We have put together a guide which provides some useful information about cost and the logistics of freezing you eggs in a number of destinations around the world.
+We have put together a guide which provides some useful information about cost and the logistics of freezing your eggs in a number of destinations around the world.

 Egg freezing abroad – where to go